russellsaintcyr/data-wrangler/README.md

 ```
 python ./read_csv_into_mongodb.py mongodb://localhost ottawa http://www.octranspo1.com/files/google_transit.zip
 ```
+## MongoDB Browser
+In the webserver/python directory, run index.py.
+This will start a web server on port 8080.
+From here you can see databases running on localhost.
+Follow the hyperlinks to view the collections and a sample of document data (limited to 10).

 This is very much a work in progress, but feedback and requests are welcome.